 “We’re excited to work with PBS and VPM on THE GREAT AMERICAN RECIPE,” said Jilly Pearce, Executive Vice President, Objective Media Group America.
 “It’s a cooking competition for our times, reflecting the true melting pot of American food, the passionate home cooks from across the country, and the personal stories behind their most-loved family recipes.”

 With its more than 330 member stations, PBS is uniquely positioned to engage local communities in the nationwide search for contestants, and as the original home of food-related programming, PBS still offers the very best in cooking content.
-From LIDIA CELEBRATES AMERICA to NO PASSPORT REQURIED and SOMEWHERE SOUTH, PBS programs and chefs have received more Peabody Awards, Daytime Emmy® Awards and James Beard Foundation Awards than any other network.
-For more information and to apply to be a part of THE GREAT AMERICAN RECIPE, please visit https://recipeshow.castingcrane.com/.
+From LIDIA CELEBRATES AMERICA to NO PASSPORT REQUIRED and SOMEWHERE SOUTH, PBS programs and chefs have received more Peabody Awards, Daytime Emmy® Awards and James Beard Foundation Awards than any other network.

-THE GREAT AMERICAN RECIPE is produced for PBS and VPM by Objective Media Group America.
+THE GREAT AMERICAN RECIPE is co-produced for PBS by VPM and Objective Media Group America.
 Steve Humble is the Executive in Charge for VPM.
 Zara Frankel is the Executive in Charge for PBS.
-At Objective Media Group America, Layla Smith and Jilly Pearce are Executive Producers, Saterah Moore is SVP of Current Programming, and Valerie Chow is Showrunner.
-Funding for THE GREAT AMERICAN RECIPE is provided by VPM and the Corporation for Public Broadcasting (CPB).
+At Objective Media Group America, Layla Smith and Jilly Pearce are Executive Producers and Saterah Moore is SVP of Current Programming.
+Funding for THE GREAT AMERICAN RECIPE, including PBS station engagement activities, is provided by VPM and the Corporation for Public Broadcasting (CPB).

 As Virginia’s home for public media, VPM connects nearly 2 million people across Central Virginia and the Shenandoah Valley to insightful programming in arts and culture, history, science, news and education.
 VPM operates public television stations VPM PBS, VPM Plus, VPM PBS KIDS, lifestyle channel VPM Create and international program channel VPM WORLD, as well as Richmond NPR station VPM News (88.9 FM) and VPM Music (107.3 FM, 93.1 FM and 88.9-HD2).
 In the Northern Neck (89.1 FM) and Southside Virginia (90.1 FM), listeners receive a combination of news and music.
 Audiences can access VPM online at VPM.org and on Facebook, Twitter, Instagram and YouTube.